MASTER OF PUBLIC ADMINISTRATION

-For more than 30 years, the Villanova Master of Public Administration (MPA) program has prepared students to become ethical, creative, inclusive and intelligent leaders in public service through an innovative and practical curriculum, engaged faculty, community partnerships and a vibrant alumni network.
+For close to 30 years, the Villanova Master of Public Administration (MPA) program has prepared students to become ethical, creative, inclusive and intelligent leaders in public service through an innovative and practical curriculum, engaged faculty, community partnerships and a vibrant alumni network.

-Pursue your passion for public service your way through convenient class times, online or on campus, affordable tuition rates and a curriculum tailored to your professional interests.
+Pursue your passion for public service and a career in public administration through convenient class times, on-campus and online courses, affordable tuition rates and a curriculum tailored to your professional interests.

 MPA YOUR WAY

-Our MPA curriculum includes six required courses dealing with public administration theory, organization theory, financial management, human capital management, leadership ethics and applied data analysis.
+What is an MPA degree?
+Our Master of Public Administration curriculum includes six required courses dealing with public administration theory, organization theory, financial management, human capital management, leadership ethics and applied data analysis.
 Our wide variety of electives include three-credit courses as well as one-credit workshops.
 Elective courses reflect trends in the study of public administration as well as faculty expertise and interests.
-Workshops are taught by practitioners in areas such as local government, law enforcement and nonprofit management.
+Workshops are taught by practitioners in areas such as local government, law enforcement, nonprofit management, public finance and public policy.

 What You Will Learn: